 - Climate change

-Each local government must consider the adequacy of the designation and protection of frequently flooded areas within their CAO.
-In these reviews, it is possible that new information such as maps or relevant science findings can be integrated.
+Each local government must consider the adequacy of the designation and protection of frequently-flooded-areas within their CAO.
+In these reviews, it is possible to integrate new information, such as maps or relevant science findings.

 Local governments will consider whether to incorporate updates from state statutes, local codes, or best available science into the CAO.
-An important facet of these periodic updates is maintaining consistency with other statutes and programs.
-CAO reviews are also an opportunity for local governments to make enhancements of policy and regulation, particularly policies related to flood hazard management planning.
+An important facet is maintaining consistency with other statutes and programs.
+CAO reviews also afford local governments the opportunity to make policy and regulation enhancements, particularly policies related to flood hazard management planning.

 Basing chapters on best available science